xmlking/koa-router-decorators/README.md

 ## Usage

-This library supports [ES7 decorators proposal][decorators-url] which is supported by babel.
+This library supports [ES7 decorators proposal][decorators-url] which is supported by babel and typescripts.
-To use it you should enable experimental `es7.decorators` feature in babel as described [here][babel-experimental-url].
+To use it with babel you should enable experimental `es7.decorators` feature in babel as described [here][babel-experimental-url].
+To use it with typescripts you should enable `experimentalDecorators` and `emitDecoratorMetadata` in `tsconfig.json`

 ```
  @route(path, HttpMethod, ...middleware)
- optional middlewares are before the target method.
+ optional middlewares are added before the target method.
 ```
 See [trust-broker](https://github.com/xmlking/trust-broker) for more examples